-A harness must be worn when using a personnel hoisting cradle.
+A harness with positioning line must be worn when using a work cradle.
 While hoisting, there must be visual contact and good communication between the crane operator and the people in the cradle (e.g. via radio telephone).
-In principle, leaving the work cradle while it is elevated is not permitted.
+Leaving the work cradle while it is elevated is not permitted.